Guidelines and deadlines

 Online registration opens on 14 January 2020.
 Further details, including registration fees, will be on the ECPR website in due course.
 Participants attending and appearing in any capacity in the Academic Programme must register and pay before midnight UK time on 31 January 2020.
 Registration and payment takes place through MyECPR.
 Anyone who has not registered and paid by this date will be withdrawn from the Workshops.

 To receive a print copy of the programme, tick the box in the online registration form.

 If your circumstances change and you cannot attend the event, despite having registered and paid, it’s very important to tell us you can’t attend,

 even at the very last minute, In the lead-up to, and during the Joint Sessions, we maintain a constantly updated webpage to keep all participants aware of changes to the Academic Programme after the date on which the print programme went to Press.
 If you have an update, email us

 as soon as possible.

-Approved Papers can be uploaded to the ECPR website via the Presenter's MyECPR profile from 1 May 2019.
+Approved Papers can be uploaded to the ECPR website via the Presenter's MyECPR profile from 3 December 2019.
 Only the person listed as Presenter can do this.
-Papers should be in PDF format, in English.
+Papers should be in PDF file format, in English.
 To specify preferences and presentation times, contact your Panel Chair directly.
-Please upload or circulate your Paper to fellow Panellists by 24 August 2019 so they have time to prepare comments and questions.
+Please upload or circulate your Paper to fellow Workshop attendees by 1 April 2020 so they have time to prepare comments and questions.

 Visas are the responsibility of the individual.
 Depending on the purpose of travel and your country of origin, different types of visas will apply.
-Enquire well in advance about entry regulations by consulting the nearest Polish embassy or consulate in your home country.
-Click here to find out more.
-Please note, visa letters will only be supplied once we have received your registration fee in full, and after the 7-day cooling off period.
+Enquire well in advance about entry regulations at the embassy or consulate in your home country.
+Visa letters will be supplied only when we have received your registration fee in full, and after the 7-day cooling off period.
 ECPR cannot offer any further advice on visas.